Helen Martin Wiki, Biography, Age, Husband, Net Worth, Family, & More Facts

 Mirrors cut out

-She had mirrors cut out in the shapes of sun rays, moons, and stars, which she hung in every house to reflect the light.
+She had mirrors cut out in the shapes of sun rays, moons, and stars.
+She hung these in every house to reflect the light.
 A vast collection of paraffin lamps and giant candles adorned her living room, and when they were all turned on and the light reflected off the colored glass, the sensation of light and color was incredible.

 A couple of the interior walls were demolished and replaced with massive panes of glowing colored glass, then installed in their place.
 Helen would alternate between different rooms to take advantage of the kaleidoscope of color that each room offered.

-Every conceivable piece of clutter and kitsch could be found in the house, which coexisted with other, more elegant collectibles.
-The dining room’s walls are covered in glass, and the ceiling is painted with a geometric design in mauve to match the walls.
-There is antique furniture in the room – an elegant table and six ornate chairs are placed next to a window-sill that contains two candlesticks wrapped in tinsel and a crude drawing of a camel on a piece of old wood.
+Every conceivable piece of clutter and kitsch is there in the house, which coexisted with other, more elegant collectibles.
+The dining room’s walls have glasses as their cover.
+The ceiling have geometric design paint in mauve to match the walls.
+There is antique furniture in the room.
+An elegant table and six ornate chairs are there next to a window-sill.
+It contains two candlesticks wrapped in tinsel and a crude drawing of a camel on a piece of old wood.
 The interior was characterized by its eclectic style.

 Financial situation

 Helen’s financial situation was precarious.
 She had no source of income, and aside from the money she received from her sister, she had almost nothing.
 She once brewed and sold alcohol to members of the colored community, although this was a highly illegal activity.
 Helen’s diet consisted primarily of tea, rusks, and meals left for her by kind neighbors.
 Food played a minor role in her life.
-Although her kitchen and the rest of the house were a riot of color and completely impractical, the only way to cook was on a primitive stove.
+Her kitchen and the rest of the house were a riot of color and completely impractical.
+The only way to cook was on a primitive stove.

-There are numerous owl statues throughout the house (hence the name Owl House) – the kitchen alone has four owls, and if you count the owl statues in the yard, there are a total of 80 owl statues in the entire house.
+There are numerous owl statues throughout the house (hence the name Owl House).
+The kitchen alone has four owls.
+If you count the owl statues in the yard, there are total 80 owl statues in the entire house.

 Helen Martin’s net worth